PivotalServicesOss/redis_messaging_library/README.md

 ```

 - Next step is to subscribe to a channel to receive messages.
-- `PivotalServices.Redis.Messaging.IConsumer` implementation will be in the dependency container
+- `PivotalServices.Redis.Messaging.IConsumer` implementation will be in the dependency container now.
-- I would use the `Configure` method of `startup.cs` to demonstrate it (as below).
+- Here, I would use the `Configure` method of `startup.cs` to demonstrate it (as below).
 But you can always inject `PivotalServices.Redis.Messaging.IConsumer` into any of the classes and perform the necessary operations there.

 ```c#
     using PivotalServices.Redis.Messaging;